iszczesniak/cpp/unique_ptr/index.md

 ## No overhead

+This example demonstrates that there is no overhead of using smart pointers.
+In more complicated examples there might be some small overhead, which should go away as compilers get better at optimization.

-The following example which uses both the `std::unique_ptr` and `std::make_unique`.
+The following example uses both the `std::unique_ptr` and `std::make_unique`.
 Save this file as `test1.cc`:

 {% highlight c++ %}
 {% include_relative test1.cc %}
 {% endhighlight %}

-The following example with the same functionality uses raw pointers.
+The following example of the same functionality uses raw pointers.
 Save this file as `test2.cc`:

 {% highlight c++ %}